-Predictive Dialer: A device used to automate the way outbound calls are made and directing them to an agent when a live person answers.
-Predictive dialing screens out other responses like answering machines, busy signals or operator intercepts and records the results.
-The dialer takes into account the number of available agents, the number of lines, talk time and the likelihood of call results to determine how many calls need to be made to maximize agent output.
-Example applications of predictive dialing include collections and telemarketing.
+Predictive Dialer: A device used to automate the way Outbound calls are made and direct them to an Agent when a live person answers.
+Predictive Dialing screens out other responses like answering machines, busy signals or operator intercepts and records the results.
+The dialer takes into account the number of available Agents, the number of lines, talk time and the likelihood of call results to determine how many calls need to be made to maximize Agent Output.
+Examples of applications of Predictive Dialing include collections and telemarketing.

 Primary Rate Interface (PRI): PRI supplies 23 bearer channels for voice and data and 1 channel for signaling information (23B+D) in the United States.
 PRI supplies 30 bearer lines (30B+D) in Europe.